Gaming Computer Trivia Quiz Questions And Answers

 A: Modern games on the market.

-By 2012, it had become increasingly popular for gamers to custom-build their own PC, allowing for more what?
+, it had become increasingly popular for gamers to custom-build their own PC, allowing for more what?

 A: Budget control and easier upgradability.